NilsWild/Piggy-Bank/account-twin-service/README.md

 4. Emits an account update event

 The Transfer Gateway can then subscribe to these events to keep track of account balances.

+## Development Guidelines

+This service follows the PiggyBank project's [Development Guidelines](../docs/DEVELOPMENT_GUIDELINES.md).
+Please refer to these guidelines for information on:

+- Development standards
+- Code style and formatting
+- Documentation practices
+- Testing requirements

+## Contributing

+Contributions are welcome!
+Please read the project's [Contributing Guide](../CONTRIBUTING.md) for details on the process for submitting pull requests.